rashidabengali/sei33-homework/readme.md

   - IMPORTANT: In the pull request comment, tell me the following:
      -  How difficult did you find this (out of 10)?
 0 being no problems at all, 10 being impossible
      - Was there anything that you struggled with?
+     - Is there any particular code you want us to look into?
      - Is there anything that you'd like some further information on?
      - Roughly how long did it take?